renovatebot/renovate/docs/usage/configuration-options.md

 ### Process a fork in other modes

-If you're running Renovate in some other mode, for example when giving a list of repositories to Renovate, but want to skip forked repositories: you must configure `"forkProcessing": "disabled"` in your global config.
+If you're running Renovate in some other mode, for example when giving a list of repositories to Renovate, but want to skip forked repositories: set `"forkProcessing": "disabled"` in your _global_ config.

 ### When using the hosted GitHub Mend Renovate app